The Samatha Trust

-The Trust's purpose is to foster the development of Samatha Meditation, a traditional technique of self-cultivation leading to inner-strength, tranquility and knowledge.
+Founded in 1973, The Samatha Trust is a Charitable Incorporated Organisation which fosters practice and study in the Samatha-Vipassanā tradition; traditional techniques of self-cultivation leading to inner-strength, tranquility and knowledge.
 The meditation method has its origins in ancient India, but developed over recent centuries in Thailand and was brought to Britain in 1963.

 Local classes offering instruction in meditation are held in many parts of Britain.
-Other activities from time-to-time include: groups for experienced meditators and study groups working on aspects of Southern Buddhist (Theravada) theory, practice and texts; chanting; celebration of puja and occasional work relating to Mahayana and other traditions.
+Other activities from time-to-time include: groups for experienced meditators and study groups working on aspects of Southern Buddhist (Theravada) theory, practice and texts; chanting; celebration of puja and occasional work relating to Mahayana and Western traditions.

 Send emails to firstname.lastname@example.org

 Llangunllo (near Knighton),